 Bobby had the honor of being the supervisor for seven recruit classes spanning from 1986 to 1998 and created the department’s Maka`i Video Production section.
 He also served as the department’s first “aide de camp” under former Police Chief Boisse Correa.

-For the past 10 years he has been the Director of Safety & Security at the Moana Surfrider hotel.
+For the past 15 years he has been the Director of Safety & Security at the Moana Surfrider hotel - Kyo-ya Hotels and Resorts Hawaii.

 His continued involvement in the HPRA is fueled by his desire to perpetuate the vision of its founders when they created the organization in 1932 through its mission of supporting the employees and retirees of the Honolulu Police Department.

-He served on the State of Hawaii Organization of Police Officers (SHOPO) Board of Directors in different positions between 1986 and 2020, and recently hired as its General Manager overseeing statewide operations.
+For 35 years, he held many positions on the State of Hawaii Organization of Police Officers (SHOPO) Board of Directors (lastly as the Treasurer) and between 2022 and 2024 its General Manager directing statewide administrative operations and fiduciary responsibility training.

-He earned an Associate of Police Science Degree from Honolulu Community College.
+He has an Associate of Police Science Degree from Honolulu Community College and many other law enforcement related certifications.

-Kimo was elected to the HPRA Board in 2007 and continues to serve as a Director living by the motto of “Being the Police Officers, Police Officer”.
+In 2007, Kimo was elected to the HPRA Board and continues to serve as the organization’s Treasurer.
+He lives by the motto of “Being the Police Officers’, Police Officer”.

 William Clark served with HPD for 34 years, retiring as Deputy Chief.
 In 1993, he was named as the City and County of Honolulu's Manager of the Year for his pioneering efforts in community policing.